stacks-network/stacks-core/docs/signer-flows.md

    - **it does** — real chain state; keep blocking;
    - **it does not, and the block was globally accepted** — the node once _did_ have it, so a reorg moved past it.
 That is proof it is dead;
-   - **it does not, and the block was only locally accepted** — a block is not handed to the node until the whole signer set has signed it, so this may mean "not yet seen" rather than "dead".
+   - **it does not, and the block was never globally accepted** — a block is not handed to the node until the whole signer set has signed it, so this may mean "not yet seen" rather than "dead".
 A sibling at the same height therefore keeps blocking, since signing both would be the double-sign this guard exists for; a block _above_ the proposal does not, because it is no sibling and abandoning an unconfirmed block to restart beneath it is a reorg, not an equivocation.

+A conflict is any block a signature was ever put over — ours, or a group threshold we observed — whatever its state now.
+In particular rejection, even _global_ rejection, does not clear one: a rejection is a revocable opinion, while a signature is a bearer instrument that can still be aggregated toward the 70% threshold if rejecting signers change their minds.
+Only staleness or node-derived death (the two questions above) clears a conflict.

 Whenever the node cannot be asked, the conflict keeps blocking: that only delays the replacement until the signature goes stale, whereas wrongly signing cannot be